CLI Reference - KMIP

 kmip-set-server-state

-Set the server state to enabled/disabled
+Set the KMIP server state to enabled or disabled.

 Usage